luhodaan/brick-assistant/README.md

 - wuerth_graph_rdf.py:
 This is the actual graph that is used in the project.
 It inherits from the abstract_rdf.py and defines the workflow using the tools defined there.

+### 📁 evals
+This module contains evaluation scripts to test the performance and accuracy of the Brick Assistant.
+- evals.py: